 3. Be cohesive.

-"Hand made goods for the adventurous spirit" - it speaks not only to the work I do, but who my customers are and how I want them to relate to my work.
-I want them to see my journals and get excited about journaling and sketching, whether at their kitchen table, or on a mountainside trail.
-I want to make sturdy goods that make adventuring easier, or just more fun.
+"Leather Journals + Gear for Outdoor Adventures" - it speaks not only to the work I do, but who my customers are and how I want them to relate to my work.
+I want them to see my journals and get excited about journaling and sketching, whether in their backyard, or on a mountainside trail.
+I want to make sturdy goods that make adventuring more meaningful and fun.